Carbonite Migrate for Actian/Pervasive PSQL Migrations

 The problem with most migrations is that you are taking an application environment which works perfectly fine and making wholesale changes to the underlying environment.
 How do you know the new environment is really configured correctly for the application?
 How do you know if you will have the right performance in the target environment before actually swapping over?
 How can you manage the downtime involved when you need to copy over many GBs or TBs of data at a time when nobody is using the system, which usually means late nights on a weekend?

 Luckily, there is a solution.
-Ther Carbonite Move Powered by DoubleTake product is designed to aid in a migration from any source environment to any target environment.
+Ther Carbonite Migrate Powered by DoubleTake product (formerly known as Carbonite Move) is designed to aid in a migration from any source environment to any target environment.
 This includes:

 - Migration to a new physical server